andrei021/100-days-of-code/r1-log.md

 ### Day 73
 • Searched more info about Comparator and Comparable interfaces, got a better understanding and saw the difference between them;

-• Completed a CodeWars challenge :yum:
+• Completed 2 CodeWars challenges :yum: